Brendan Donovan Player Props: Cardinals vs. Giants

-The St. Louis Cardinals, including Brendan Donovan (batting .306 in his past 10 games, with three doubles and three walks), battle starter John Brebbia and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.
+On Wednesday, Brendan Donovan (.314 batting average in his past 10 games, with three doubles and a walk) and the St. Louis Cardinals face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+First pitch is at 9:45 PM ET.

-He strung together two hits (going 2-for-3) in his most recent appearance against the Giants.
+In his previous game he had a hitless showing (0-for-2) against the Giants.

 Brendan Donovan Game Info & Props vs. the Giants